Introduction

 Enhancing Healthcare Team Outcomes

 The medical records are the responsibility of the healthcare team of nurses, technicians, paramedical staff, medical residents, consultants, and attending physicians or surgeons.
 Medical documentation must be accurate, complete, and timely.
 Continuity of care should be documented, even if these discussions are informal.
-Any discussions between members of the healthcare team should be reflected in the medical record to establish that there has been communication and coordination of care.
+Any discussions among members of the healthcare team should be reflected in the medical record to establish that there has been communication and coordination of care.

 References